 - Mix until it has thickened, and serve in a bowl, with some nuts and pistachios.

 Rasgulla is another milk based dessert, with small cheese balls in sugar syrup.
-It is super easy to make, and delicious too.
+It’s an obvious inclusion for our easy Indian desserts recipes and delicious too.
 Let’s look at how to make it.